k-hat/Pong/Readme.txt

 player 2: 144 2.0 %
 Average Fitness = 105.68

+This network is saved as output network600E1.txt
-A high level of success can be achieved.
+As shown, a high level of success can be achieved.
 Though approaching a 100% win rate is logarithmic and will take an exceedingly long time with this model.

 ----- Packages used -----